 Mākena.
 Vs. Many, numerous; often, much.
 Mākena wale ua moa (lots of chickens).
 Mākena kā ho’I ko’u hilahila iā’oe (how you humiliated me; you made me ashamed of you)

-Makena Buchanan is a filmmaker and producer who can often be found in Central Texas or Southern California.
+Makena Buchanan is a Texas native and a producer of fiction and non-fiction films.
+He is a 2018 Sundance Creative Producing Fellow and participated in the inaugural Southern Producers Lab in 2018.
 Projects that Makena has helmed have received support from the Sundance Institute, Austin Film Society, and the Venice Biennale, works he's produced have played in festivals like SXSW, Rotterdam, Palm Springs, Maryland, Fantastic Fest, Sidewalk, Morelia, among others.
-Much like his interests, his filmography as a producer predominantly drifts toward two pretty specific pools: wacky genre pieces like Soft Matter and Slow Creep (Fantastic Fest 2017) and formally experimental non-fiction works like Las Nubes (IFFR 2018, Havana 2017) and Atmahaú Packmát (NYFF Artist Academy, Princess Grace Award).
-Makena is currently producing a feature documentary called El lugar de la memoria, his third collaboration with director Juan Pablo González.
-He’s also developing a body horror film Close to You as well as an occultist talk show with cinematographer and director Jim Hickcox.
+Much like his interests, his filmography as a producer predominantly drifts toward two pretty specific pools: diverse genre pieces like Soft Matter and Slow Creep (Fantastic Fest 2017) and formally experimental non-fiction works like Las Nubes (IFFR 2018, Havana 2017) and Caballerango.

-Ma-kontext Buchanan Or The Short-Long Autobiography of Moviekena Buchanan
+Ma-kontext Buchanan Or The Short-Long Autobiography of Moviekena BuCanon

 I was born in Austin Texas, in October of 1994 during the Cotton Bowl game where the Texas Longhorns beat the Oklahoma Sooners.
 I grew up in North West Houston where I spent my childhood riding bicycles, playing gamecube, and hot gluing my fingers together.
 I was fascinated by the handmade quality of claymation films like Wallace and Grommit and Robby the Reindeer.
 Armed with an Apple Macintosh and a very early digital camera I set out to make my own animations.